I am a writer who loves researching and writing on many different topics, from health to tech and back again.

-Today though, WiFi is better known for the fact it allows people to access the internet from almost any device without having to plug their device into a modem or wall socket of any kind.
+The term WiFi comes from a slogan that was originally part of the WiFi marketing platform, “The Standard for Wireless Fidelity.”
+Today though, WiFi is better known for the fact that it allows people to access the internet from almost any device without having to plug into a modem or wall socket of any kind.
 This makes life a lot easier as it allows people the convenience of moving around as much as they wish with their devices, without being tethered to one particular spot.

 It’s a good idea to start with the basics and work up from there, till you find a solution.

-- If you’re in an older house or building, sometimes thick walls can interfere with the WiFi signal.
-Try going into the same room as the WiFi device or modem and seeing if the signal still drops out with a clear space.
+- Go to another room.
+If you’re in an older house or building, sometimes thick walls can interfere with the WiFi signal.
+This is particularly true if you have a lot of thick wood in your house like a mantle or fireplace.
+Try going into the same room as the WiFi device or modem and see if the signal still drops out with a clear space.

 - Check your modem.
 Look at the lights on your modem when your WiFi is working and when your WiFi is dropping out.
 If a light turns off or flashes red when the WiFi drops out, it is probably a problem somewhere in the modem or the modem connection.
 You’ll need to check your modem owner’s manual or ask the manufacturer for advice (most allow you to submit a support ticket on their website.)

 - Check the phone socket.
 If you have a phone line, you also need to check the socket.
-The plug of the phone line may be loose, or there may be built up in the socket itself.
-Unplug the cord, gently wipe a dry Q tip through the socket.
-You can also try putting a little mentholated spirits on the Q tip for a better clean.
+The plug of the phone line may be loose, or there may be build up in the socket itself.
+Unplug the cord, gently wipe a dry Q-tip through the socket.
+You can also try putting some methylated spirits on the Q-tip for a better clean.

 - Visit your manufacturer’s website to upgrade any firmware updates that may have come out since you purchased your modem.

-- Check Your Firewall.
+- Check your firewall.
 If you’re using Windows, go into your control panel and click the Windows Firewall icon.
-Depending on your version of Windows, there should be an option with wording similar to “Allow a program though Windows Firewall.”
+Depending on your version of Windows, there should be an option with wording similar to “Allow a program through Windows Firewall.”
 See if you are able to add your modem or modem program, or attempt turning off the firewall altogether and test your internet connection again.